nextmat/quixote/README.md

 Quixote
 =======

 A simple tool for statefully generating time-series data.
+Requires Ruby 1.9 or greater.

 ## Installation